 2021 Young People’s Poetry Competition

-Our annual Young People’s Poetry Competition is now open for entries!
+Our annual Young People’s Poetry Competition is now closed for entries.

-This year, we’re looking for poems that respond to the theme of…
+This year, we asked for poems to respond to the theme of…

 nature and the natural world

 Poems could be inspired by something in your garden; a bird or a tree you can see from your window; a wild animals, a plant or a flower; a forest, a hill or a river; the feeling of the wind on your face.

 - Years 12 and 13